apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 proxy, and origin transactions.
 Variants of some of the fields provide timing resolution of the same underlying detail in milliseconds and seconds (both fractional and rounded-down integers).
-These variants are particularly useful in accomodating the emulation of other HTTP proxy softwares' logging formats.
+These variants are particularly useful in accommodating the emulation of other HTTP proxy softwares' logging formats.

 Other fields in this category provide variously formatted timestamps of particular events within the current transaction (e.g. the time at which a